Ydot19/Quarkus-Kafka-Shopping-BE/README.md

-# Quarkus-Kafka-Shopping-BE
+# Stonks
-Backend API that interacts with Kafka to publish orders and have a secondary microservice that picks up the details and post to sql db
+Experimenting to see if I can beat the S&P500